Jennie Erdal

 Jennifer Elizabeth Wilkie Erdal, née Crawford; first married name Bradshaw, known as Jennie Erdal (2 February 1951 – 23 May 2020) was a Scottish writer.
 She was the author of Ghosting, a memoir of her childhood in a Fife mining village and of being the long-serving ghostwriter of Naim Attallah, the publisher and owner of Quartet Books.

 Her Guardian obituary described her childhood:

 She was born Jennifer Elizabeth Wilkie Crawford in Lochgelly, a small town famous for its eponymous tawse – the split leather strap used in Scottish schools and some homes, including the Crawfords’, to enforce discipline on children.
 Her father, Edward Crawford, was a bricklayer and market gardener; her mother, Elizabeth (nee Wilkie), was a housewife with a sideline selling corsets from home.

 Jennie, who had three brothers, was a passionate reader, studious and sporty.
 A popular child, she retained her great gift for friendship throughout her life.
 She attended Lochgelly West primary school and Beath high school, where she displayed a remarkable talent for languages, studying Latin, French, German, Russian and Spanish.
 She was head girl, captain of the hockey team, arts dux – highest ranking pupil – and represented Scotland twice in the UK schools’ debating tournament.

-She went on to the University of St Andrews, where she took a double first in Russian and philosophy and was awarded the Miller prize for the most distinguished final year student.
-She married in her early 20s and undertook her first major translation – the memoirs of the artist Leonid Pasternak, father of the poet and novelist Boris – when her three children were under five.
-The book was published, by Quartet owned by Attallah.
+She went on to the University of St Andrews, where she took a double first in Russian and philosophy and was awarded the Miller prize for the most distinguished final-year student.
+She married in her early 20s and undertook her first major translation – the memoirs of Russian artist Leonid Pasternak, father of the poet and novelist Boris – when her three children were under five years of age.
+The book was published by Quartet, owned by Naim Attallah.